Things to do in Dambulla and City Guide!

 I didn’t originally plan to stay in Dambulla, but after realizing it was not only closer to Colombo but also many of the attractions I came to see, I decided to split my time between both Sigiriya and Dambulla.

-In the end, it was a great choice and I was very surprised at all the things on offer in and around Dambulla, Sri Lanka.
+In the end, it was a great choice and I was very surprised at all the things on offer in and around Dambulla, Sri Lanka – some of which made my ultimate Sri Lankan bucket list.

 Where to Stay in Dambulla, Sri Lanka